tedvanderveen/graph-database-benchmark/benchmark/redisgraph/README.md

 1. `EDGE_FILE` (default: `dependent on the use case`)
 1. `NODE_FILE` (default: `dependent on the use case`)

-The easiest way to get the datasets required for the benchmark is to use one of the helper scrips:
+The easiest way to get the datasets required for the benchmark is to use one of the helper scripts:
 1. `./scripts/get_graph500_dataset.sh`
 or
 1. `./scripts/get_twitter_dataset.sh`